Brigid of Kildare: Early life

 Because of the legendary quality of the earliest accounts of her life, there is debate among many secular scholars and Christians as to the truthfulness of her biographies.

-According to tradition, Brigid was born in the year 451 in Faughart, just north of Dundalk, in Conaille Muirtheimne, part of the Kingdom of Ulaid.
+Her year of birth is usually given as 451 or 452 AD.
+One tradition is that Brigid was born at Faughart (just north of Dundalk), in Conaille Muirtheimne, part of the Kingdom of Ulaid.
+Another tradition is that she was born at Ummeras, near Kildare.
 All early sources say she was one of the Fothairt, a people mainly based in Leinster.
 Three biographies name her mother as Broicsech, a slave who had been baptised by Saint Patrick.
 They name her father as Dubhthach, a chieftain of Leinster.

 The Vitae says that Dubhthach's wife forced him to sell Brigid's mother to a druid when she became pregnant.
 This might have been inspired by the Biblical story of Abraham and Hagar.
-An 8th century account calls the druid Maithghean.
+An 8th-century account calls the druid Maithghean.
 It says Broicsech gave birth to Brigid at dawn, on the threshold, while bringing milk into the druid's house.
 This liminality seems to be a vestige of druidic lore.
 Brigid was thus born into slavery.
 Legends of her early holiness include her vomiting when the druid tried to feed her, due to his impurity; a white cow with red ears arrives to sustain her instead.
 Brigid's druid stepfather is portrayed somewhat sympathetically in the stories.
 He can see that Brigid is special, he is concerned for Brigid's welfare, and he eventually frees her and her mother.

 Cogitosus said she spent her youth as a farm worker; churning butter, shepherding the flocks and tending the harvest.

 As she grew older, Brigid was said to have worked miracles, including healing and feeding the poor.
 According to one tale, as a child, she once gave away her mother's entire store of butter.
 The butter was then replenished in answer to Brigid's prayers.
-Around the age of ten, she was returned as a household servant to her father, where her charity led her to donate his belongings to anyone who asked.
+Around the age of ten, she was returned as a household servant to her father, where her charity led her to donate his belongings to the poor.

 In both of the earliest biographies, Dubhthach is so annoyed with Brigid that he took her in a chariot to the King of Leinster to sell her.
 While Dubhthach was talking to the king, Brigid gave away her father's bejewelled sword to a beggar to barter it for food to feed his family.
 The king recognised her holiness and convinced Dubhthach to grant his daughter freedom.